vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/enhanced-prompt-(beta).md

 <figure><img src="../../.gitbook/assets/用户教育示意图-3.png" alt=""><figcaption></figcaption></figure>

-In the conversation, the System Prompt controls the chatbot's output content as a global setting.
-When the chat content increases and the chatbot's memory load increases, the control of the System Prompt is diluted, resulting in a deterioration of the chatbot's performance.
+In the conversation, the System Prompt controls the output of the chatbot as a global setting.
+When the chat content increases and the chatbot's memory load becomes larger, the control of the System Prompt is diluted, resulting in a deterioration of the chatbot's performance.

-When the suffix is ​​placed at the two ends of the user input as a global rule, each sentence will receive sufficient Prompt control, which will greatly enhance the stability of the chatbot.
+When the suffix is used as a global rule and placed at both ends of the user's input, each sentence will receive sufficient Prompt control, which will greatly enhance the stability of the chatbot.

 ***